SUMMARY: RUNNING TIME: 51:00 Min.

 First airing on England’s ITV on December 19, 1974, “The Secret Garden” is the final episode of this first (and single-season) Father Brown TV series.
 Faithfully adapting G.K.
 Chesterton’s same-named 1910 short story, Peter Jeffries directed this episode off Hugh Leonard’s screenplay.

 In 1920’s Paris, wealthy French police chief Aristide Valentin (Mayne) voices his desire to seek humane commutation for a death row inmate he previously sent to prison.
-Despite Valentin’s considerable political influence, he realizes that making an in-person plea is his last opportunity before the condemned’s execution that same night.
+Despite Valentin’s considerable political clout, he believes that making an in-person plea is his last opportunity before the condemned’s execution that same night.

-Father Brown ponders Valentin’s stringent security measures necessitating the front door as his manor home’s sole entrance – not to mention, a spiked high wall surrounding the estate’s backyard perimeter.
-Brown is told that Valentin routinely receives death threats.
+Father Brown openly ponders Valentin’s stringent security measures necessitating the front door as his manor home’s sole entrance – not to mention, a spiked high wall surrounding the estate’s backyard perimeter.
+Brown is told in reply that Valentin routinely receives death threats.

 Subsequent after-dinner conversation includes the topic of capital punishment.
-O’Brien then departs for the garden to tempt Margaret into resuming their former romance, much to her father’s disgust.
+O’Brien then departs for the garden to tempt Margaret into resuming their former romance, much to her father’s boozing disgust.
 An eccentric Brayne also leaves the room.
-He is last seen playing with Valentin’s mounted sword collection in the hallway.
+He is last seen toying with Valentin’s mounted sword collection in the hallway.

-Wishing to thwart O’Brien, a drunken Lord Galloway stumbles upon a grisly discovery in the darkened garden: specifically, a well-dressed mystery corpse with a severed head.
-The murder weapon is established as O’Brien’s missing Foreign Legion saber.
+Wishing to thwart O’Brien, an inebriated Lord Galloway stumbles upon a grisly discovery in the darkened garden: specifically, a well-dressed mystery corpse missing its severed head.
+With the head grimly located, the murder weapon is subsequently established as O’Brien’s missing Foreign Legion saber.
 Valentin calmly seeks to shield his guests from his own police force’s imminent scrutiny.
-Suspicion soon pivots towards another guest besides O’Brien.
+Still, suspicion soon pivots towards another guest besides O’Brien.

 Cast: